 Pets

 However, some insurers accept whichever breed the dog is as long as they pass the qualifications.
-They may cover your pet if the dog has enough training or attended some dog classes to exercise good behavior.
+They may cover your pet if the dog has enough training or has attended some dog classes to exercise good behavior.

-The insurer may ask you as well about your pet’s history if they can be restrained with a muzzle, or chain, or can be left out in a cage.
-This will help the insurance company decide if your pet can be insured.
+The insurer may also ask about your pet’s history and whether it can be restrained with a muzzle or chain or left out in a cage.
+It will help the insurance company decide if you want to insure your pet.

 Renovations

 Renovation is made from time to time.
 Whether an upgrade of the bathtub, repainting the whole house, or changing your old carpets to vinyl tiles.
-Any upgrade that you made can raise your home’s value.
+Any upgrade that you make can raise your home’s value.

 Insurance score